foldda/charian/README.md

 public Rda GetRda(int[] address)      /* retrieve an Rda object from the addressed location */
 ```

 Note through the API only two "data types" are supported by the Rda container - a data item can be either a string or an Rda (container) object.
-Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be stored inside an Rda object - as arbitrarily complex data can be recursively decomposed into less complex structures or to primitive data items (as illustrated in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).
+Charian assumes all primitive data, like an integer or a date, can be converted to a string; and all composite data, like a class or an array, can be stored as an Rda object (by recursively decomposing a complex data into less complex structures or to primitive data items, as illustrated in [this example below](#how-to-serializing-a-complex-object-with-nested-classes)).

-An Rda container object is also "serializable".
-The Rda class implements the following methods that allow itself to be converted to and from an encoded text string in [the RDA format](#the-invention---rda-encoding):
+An Rda object is also "serializable".
+The Rda class implements the following methods that allow itself to be converted to and from a text string that is encoded in [the RDA format](#the-invention---rda-encoding):

 ```csharp
 public string ToString()      /* convert this Rda container object to an RDA string */